 Mid Drive Motors

 On a mid-drive ebike, the motor is located at the center of the bike between the cranks.
 The cranks attach directly to the mid-drive motor.
-The mid-drive motor is integrated into the bike’s frame.
 A mid-drive motor provides power through the bike’s drivetrain.
 The motor turns the cranks and powers the rear wheel through the chain.

 The main advantage of a mid-drive ebike is that you can take advantage of the bike’s gears.
 You can use the mechanical advantage of the gears to keep the motor running at the optimal RPM for every situation.
-For example, you can shift down to climb steep hills.
+For example, you can shift down to climb steeper hills.
 You can shift up to reach higher speeds on flat sections.
 Using the gears allows the motor to run more efficiently.
 Mid-drive motors bikes can achieve a longer range as a result.
 They can also climb more effectively.
+With a mid-drive, a small motor can climb steep hills.

 Another advantage of mid-drive ebikes is that you can use regular wheels.
 This gives you the option to run an internal gear hub or dynamo hub if you choose.
 In addition, it’s easier to remove a wheel to repair a flat on a mid-drive ebike.

 Weight is another advantage.
 Mid-drive ebikes are significantly lighter than hub motor models.
 The weight distribution is also much better.
 The weight of the mid-drive motor sits in the center of the bike close to the ground.
-The center of gravity is in the middle of the bike.
+The means the center of gravity is in the middle of the bike.
 As a result, the bike feels stable and balanced.
 The extra weight of the motor isn’t as noticeable.
-It rides naturally, like a non-powered bike.
+It rides naturally.
 The bike is also more maneuverable.

 Mid-motor ebike also do not require torque arms or extra strong forks or dropouts.
 The frame is specifically designed for the motor.